cdandoy/DbPop/README.md

     // more tests...
 }
 ```
+The populator will load the data from the resource /testdata/ in the classpath.
+You would typically store your datasets under `src/test/resources/testdata/...`
 ## JDBC connection

 The JDBC connection can be built using the API or using a property file in your home directory, so you do not have to store a password in your source code